 In some cases, it makes sense to consider the factors that provoke the appearance or disappearance of a certain unit in the dataset.
 A classic example is firms going bankrupt.
-Of course, these random factors may interact with the Data Generating Process is very subtle ways. the empirical analysis.
-8 9 1 9 1 This phenomenon is known as sample attri- the DGP we want to study.
+Of course, these random factors may interact with the Data Generating Process is very subtle ways.
+This phenomenon is known as sample attrition and in some cases may be very relevant to the empirical analysis.